What Is A Graphing Calculator

 This is another critical distinction that you need to pay attention to, and one that is so often overlooked in an industry like this.

-In the world of graphing calculators, Texas Instruments has an almost monopoly on the business – but it’s for a good reason.
-There graphing calculators are regarded to be the very best of the best, with NASA using the same kinds of technology on a regular basis.
+In the world of graphing calculators, Texas Instruments has an almost monopoly on the business.
+Their graphing calculators are regarded to be the very best of the best, with NASA using the same kinds of technology on a regular basis.
 If Texas Instruments is good enough for NASA, it’s probably good enough for you.
 (Elon, if you’re reading this, please send us an email – we have a special one for you!)

-At the same time, there are a handful of other manufacturers that are producing high-quality products as well, and you can’t ignore them either.
+At the same time, there are a handful of other manufacturers that are producing high-quality products as well.

 What you do want to do is avoid any of the “offbrand” or generic graphing calculators that are out there – very frequently at rock-bottom when it comes to features and with cutthroat prices.
 You’ll end up paying more in the long term because of replacing or repairing them.